Jakub Stolarczyk

 Jakub Stolarczyk (born 19 December 2000) is a Polish professional footballer who plays as a goalkeeper for club Leicester City.

 Career

 Stolarczyk started his career with Polish seventh tier side Piast Chęciny.

 Leicester City

-In 2017, he joined the youth academy of Leicester City in the English Premier League.
+In 2017, he joined the youth academy of Leicester City in the Premier League.

 Loan to Dumfermline Athletic

 On 31 January 2022, Stolarczyk was sent on loan to Scottish second-tier club Dunfermline Athletic.
 He made his professional debut for the club in a 1–1 draw against Ayr United in the Scottish Championship five days later.
 He was praised by the manager John Hughes and fans for having a 'sensational' performance.

 Loan to Fleetwood Town

 On 15 August 2022, Stolarczyk signed a new contract and was sent on a season-long loan to EFL League One club Fleetwood Town.
 On 23 August 2022, he made his debut for Fleetwood Town in a 1–0 loss to Premier League side Everton in the second round of the EFL Cup.
 He had 3 appearances in the FA Cup, playing a pivotal part on leading up to the club's first-ever Fourth Round tie.
 However, as he never appeared in any league games, he was recalled by Leicester from his loan on 13 January 2023.